 MEET 2FLY IN CAMBRIDGE!

-2FLY hold regular airline pilot career seminars around Europe and the UK.
-We are holding a seminar at the premises of our new training partners, Virtual Aviation, on Saturday 08 September.
+2FLY hold regular airline pilot career seminars around Europe and the UK including in Cambridge at the premises of our training partners, Virtual Aviation.
+Check out our planned seminars here and find out when we are back in Cambridge.
 Visitors to this seminar will have the added bonus of being able to view the Boeing 737-800 simulator on which Phase 3 of the Pro-Pilot Programme – the new APS MCC – will be delivered.